What is the impact of the coronavirus (COVID-19) on affiliate marketing?

-Coronavirus is spreading at an alarming rate globally and people have switched to remote work, some of them placed in quarantine.
-With over 400,000 people infected with the virus at the moment, the WHO has declared a pandemic.
+Coronavirus has spread at an alarming rate globally and people have switched to remote work, some of them placed in quarantine.
+With millions of people infected with the virus, the WHO declared a pandemic.
 But how is all of this impacting the economy?
 Small businesses are the first ones to take a hit and we can already see them struggling to survive.
 And even larger companies will have to make up for their losses eventually.

 The long-term economic effects of the coronavirus outbreak remain to be seen.
 But we can still try to evaluate how it will likely affect certain spheres of business such as affiliate marketing.
 We know that affiliate marketing covers a multitude of niches whose demand can react differently.
 This is why we have to look at overall changes in consumer behavior to draw our conclusions.